refinedev/refine/documentation/docs/advanced-tutorials/data-provider/supabase.md

 <br/>

-This refine's default login screen by providing a `Loginpage` prop to the `<Refine>`.
+This is refine's default login screen is activated by giving `Loginpage` property to `Refine` component.

+This is also where `authProvider` comes into play.
+At the [Auth Provider](#understanding-auth-provider) section, we added methods like "login",  "register" and "forgotPassword" methods to `authProvider`.

+These methods are linked to `LoginPage` component to perform authentication operations.

 Sign in the app with followings credentials:

 - email: info@refine.dev